コンテンツにスキップ

 Tape installation work "Tape Melbourne" (2011)

--Also , this time you will be exhibiting at the tourist destination and port city of Yokohama.
-Moreover, since the work will be presented at "Smart Illumination," I think it will be a collaboration with many night views (illuminations).
-When creating your work, what points did you keep in mind regarding the exhibition space?
-Also, what do you expect from the presentation in Yokohama?
+-This time, your exhibition will take place in Yokohama, a tourist destination and a port city.
+Moreover, your work will be presented at "Smart Illumination," so I imagine it will be a collaboration with a lot of night scenes (illuminations).
+When creating your work, what aspects of the exhibition space did you pay attention to?
+Also, what are your expectations for the presentation in Yokohama?

-I really like the idea of a "night view."
-Just like tape installations, the net is best enhanced by illumination.
-I wanted to isolate the work from its surroundings, create an artificial horizon, and make the whole piece appear to be emitting light from within.Thus, a completely new prototype, the Net Blow-Up, was born.
-During the production process, the net became a device with independence and expandability, and also acquired new aspects.
-It appears as a silhouette on a translucent screen that shines against the night sky.
+I really like the idea of a "night view".
+Like the tape installations, the net looks best when illuminated.
+I wanted to isolate the work from its surroundings, create an artificial horizon and make the whole thing seem to glow from within - hence the Net Blow-Up, a completely new prototype.
+In the process, the net became an autonomous, expansive installation and also acquired a new dimension: it appears silhouetted against a translucent screen that glows against the night sky.

-Through this precious opportunity to exhibit our new works, we hope that the works and the visitors will have a positive influence on each other, and that the festival will become a place where the people of Yokohama can gather and relax.
-Masu.
+We hope that this rare opportunity to exhibit our new works will have a positive influence on both the visitors and the works, and that the festival will become a place where the people of Yokohama can gather and relax.

 Q3) About "Hikari"

-—What does “Hikari” mean to you?
+—What does "light" mean to you?
 Please feel free to answer.

-``Hikari'' is fascinating, but I often incorporate it into my works tangentially rather than directly as a subject.
-Light is potentially always important in tape installations where translucent tape is folded, creating an interesting diffusion within the overlapping layers of tape, giving it a unique glow.
-The net is also semi-transparent due to its perforated structure, allowing light to pass through.
-I often work with membranes (sheets using thick-film printing technology) and transparent materials that change their appearance depending on the light that enters and its reflection.
-In stage art works, I believe that starting with the conceptual manipulation of light and shadow is essential to creating the final image.
-One of the pieces we are experimenting with, Numen-Light, uses lighting as an essence to create subtle disturbances in the endless light-scape.
-It represents unrest.
+Light is fascinating, but I tend to incorporate it tangentially rather than directly as a subject.
+In tape installations, where translucent tapes are folded over, light is always potentially important, causing interesting diffusion in the overlapping layers of tape, resulting in a unique light.
+Nets are also translucent due to their perforated structure, and they capture light well.
+I often work with membranes (sheets made using thick-film printing technology) and transparent materials, whose appearance changes depending on the light that penetrates them and its reflection.
+In scenography, I think that starting from a conceptual manipulation of light and shadow is essential to creating the final image.
+One of our experimental works, Numen-Light, uses lighting as its essence to express a slight disturbance or unrest in the endless light-scape.

 Q4) Please give a message to everyone in Japan.

-I am looking forward to exhibiting my works for the first time in Japan and Asia.
-In particular, we have high expectations as we will be presenting two art works (Tape Tokyo/Net Yokohama) at the same time in a completely new region and cultural sphere.
-We realized that our own feelings are very close to the Japanese character and spirit, so we are confident that we will come to Japan again in the future.
+We are looking forward to our first exhibition in Japan and Asia.
+We are especially excited to present two artworks (Tape Tokyo/Net Yokohama) simultaneously in a completely new region and cultural sphere.
+We realized that our own sensibilities are very close to the character and spirit of the Japanese people, so we are sure that we will come back to Japan in the future.

 ▼ English page ▼